eugen0329/vim-esearch/README.md

 Type `<leader>ff` keys (leader is `\` unless redefined) to open the prompt.
-Use `<c-r><c-r>`, `<c-s><c-s>` and `<c-t><c-t>` within the prompt to cycle through regexp, case sensitive and text-objects matching modes or use `<c-o>` to open a menu to set searching paths, filetypes or other configs.
+Use `<c-r><c-r>`, `<c-s><c-s>` and `<c-t><c-t>` within the prompt to cycle through regex, case sensitive and text-objects matching modes or use `<c-o>` to open a menu to set searching paths, filetypes or other configs.

 Within the search window use `J` and `K` to jump between entries or `{` and `}`